theQRL/hyperion/docs/types/reference-types.rst

 but it is packed tightly in calldata and memory. ``string`` is equal to ``bytes`` but does not allow length or index access.

-Solidity does not have string manipulation functions, but there are third-party string libraries.
+Hyperion does not have string manipulation functions, but there are third-party string libraries.
 You can also compare two strings by their keccak256-hash using ``keccak256(abi.encodePacked(s1)) == keccak256(abi.encodePacked(s2))`` and concatenate two strings using ``string.concat(s1, s2)``.